jjlee/rescript-mode/README.md

 ## Known Issues

+I've barely used this yet, so probably a lot of things are very broken!

 See the github issues, but notably:

-* Indentation (note below re formatting vs indentation) is a terrible hack: it's lifted straight from js-mode without any effort to adapt it to ReScript, and without any JSX support.
+* Indentation (note below re formatting vs indentation) is a terrible hack: it's lifted straight from js-mode with little effort to adapt it to ReScript, and without any JSX support.
 Nevertheless, aside from JSX it seems to work OK.
-  This doesn't look like a small task to fix.
+  This doesn't look like a small task to fix, though quite possibly just starting with `js.el` and adding the small amount of code in rescript-mode.el would result in something useable -- but then the likelihood of my fixing any bugs at all would probably drop to zero!
+It's also possible that a smaller subset of the JSX support can be extracted -- it's not obvious to me that that's easy though.
+So I'm inclined to lean heavily on `bsc -format` code formatting and not worry about JSX indentation until the day our emacs ReScript hero comes.
 * Font lock and indentation are broken for things like `let \"try" = true`.
 * Formatting with `lsp-format-buffer` is broken because it does not correctly handle the response from rescript-vscode because it uses a range like